-If you believe you or your loved one is in immediate danger, please contact the police at 911.
+Contact the police at 911 if you believe you or your loved one is in immediate danger.

-Are you concerned that you might be in an abusive relationship?
-Take this brief, confidential quiz (There is a quick safety exit button on the quiz).
+Take this brief, confidential quiz if you think you might be in an abusive relationship.
+(There is a quick safety exit button on the quiz).

 Women Organized Against Rape